 7. Camping is EXPENSIVE

 You think traveling in an RV sounds cheap and that there are so many expenses we don’t have.
-Well that is true.
+Well, that is true.
 But have you looked up campground rates lately?!
-Most of them are over $40 a night for full hook up (have sewer, water, and electric) .
+Most of them are over $40 a night for full hook-up (have sewer, water, and electricity).

-And if you want to stay at a State Park they are still on average around $20 a night and that usually only includes electric hook ups.
-We learned quickly that we didn’t want to be spending thousands of dollars a month on campgrounds so we joined Thousand Trails.
+And if you want to stay at a State Park, they are still, on average, around $20 a night, and that usually only includes electric hookups.
+We quickly learned that we didn’t want to spend thousands of dollars a month on campgrounds, so we joined Thousand Trails.

-It is a membership program where we pay a one time fee to purchase the membership and then a yearly due.
-After that you can stay at their campgrounds around the country for free for 3 weeks at one campground – then you have to move to another campground for 3 weeks and stay there for free.
-We could just find TT parks all over the country and just camp for “free” all year.
-This has been a great way for us to camp for less and to lower our monthly burn rate.
+It is a membership program where we pay a one-time fee to purchase the membership and then a yearly due.
+After that, you can stay at their campgrounds around the country for free for 3 weeks at one campground – then you have to move to another campground for 3 weeks and stay there for free.
+We could find TT parks all over the country and camp for “free” all year.
+This has been a great way for us to camp for less and lower our monthly burn rate.

 8. There are so many AMAZING things to see and do!!